yeticrab/gcpdw/README.rst

-Sample Module Repository
+GCP DW
 ========================

-This simple project is an example repo for Python projects.
+This simple project loads data into gcp from cloud storage.